PrakharChaturvedi/Obsidian/THE VAULT/Mongo DB/Mongo DB Notes.md

 - BSON :
 	- Binary Structure encodes type and length information, which allows it to be traversed much more quickly compared to JSON.
+- Note : Every Document in MongoDB has a size limit of 16 mb.
 ## Some basic commands for monogsh shell :
 - `show dbs` : Shows all the databases, displays a list of all the available databases.
 - `use database_name` : The command creates a new database if it doesn't exists, otherwise it will return the existing database.